-c.
-Improved slope; installing two rows of secant piles one along the outboard side of the reconstructed lower road and the other on the hillside mid-way to the upper road.
+NEW Improved slope; installing three rows of secant piles.
+Install three rows of secant piles: one along the outboard side of the reconstructed lower road (middle), on the hillside mid-way to the upper road (upper), and the third one offset approximately 20 feet from Hessey Creek (lower).
 Constructing engineered fill slope from upper row of secant piles to inboard side of reconstructed upper road restoring access and road shoulder.

-If the goal is to stabilize the existing slope containing the landslide mass, two rows of secant piles should be installed which extend to a depth with at least a minimum 15 feet embedment into the bedrock.
+If the goal is to stabilize the existing slope containing the landslide mass, three rows of secant piles should be installed which extend to a depth with at least a minimum 15 feet embedment into the bedrock.
 The landslide soil hasn't enough strength to stand between pin piles or widely spaced piers based on principles of arching.
 Therefore, zero spacing between piles is a requirement.
 Secant piles in this case are vertical piling that are installed next to each other with no space between each adjacent piles.
-The secant piles wall is constructed using a series of closely spaced drilled shafts filled with reinforced concrete.
+The secant pile wall is constructed using a series of closely spaced drilled shafts filled with reinforced concrete.
 The piles can also be driven.
 However, driving the piles into very dense bedrock can be challenging or impractical.
-Also, if cast-in-place piles are designed for the project, boreholes in the landslide mass are expected to need casing to prevent their sidewall soils from collapsing into the drilled borehole.
+Also, if cast-in-place piles are designed for the project, boreholes in the landslide mass are expected to need casing, or other means such as ground improvement methods, or by grouting the hole and re-drilling though the grout in increments, to prevent the sidewall soils from collapsing into the drilled borehole.

-Based on the slope stability results, each secant pile should have minimum 20,000 pounds per foot lateral capacity.
+Based on the slope stability results, secant pile 1 and 2 should have minimum 38,000 pounds per linear foot of wall (plf) lateral capacity and secant pile 3 should have a minimum 30,000 plf lateral capacity.
 For preliminary design purposes it can be assumed the resultant force acts at a location 2/3 the depth to the bedrock within the overburden soil.
 For practical applications, the actual location of the resultant should be determined by HKA at several sections along wall profile.
-In Figures 67 & 68 in Appendix C, slope stability safety factors under both static and seismic conditions are presented.
-Based on the slope stability evaluation results, the safety factors for both static and seismic conditions are greater than the minimum acceptable limits, which means the uphill side of the slope starting from the outboard side of the lower road will be stabilized after installing two rows of secant piles and constructing an engineered fill slope to support the upper road.
-However, the proposed secant piles do not provide stability against sliding for soil on the downslope side of the lower row of secant piles.
-It is assumed the soil down slope from the secant piles (including the portion of the existing 2017 active landslide mass located there) will continue to move or eventually mobilize into the creek at some point in the future.
+In Figures 64 & 67 in Appendix C, slope stability safety factors under both static and seismic conditions are presented.
+Based on the slope stability evaluation results, the safety factors for both static and seismic conditions are greater than the minimum acceptable limits, which means the upper and lower landslide mass will be stabilized with three rows of secant piles.